magicasaservice/vue-equipment/packages/plugins/MagicCommand/index.md

-# Magic Command
+# MagicCommand

-Magic Command is a flexible collection of components intended to build command palette style menus, such as Spotlight, Raycast and the like.
+MagicCommand is a flexible collection of components intended to build command palette style menus, such as Spotlight, Raycast and the like.

 <component-preview src="./demo/DefaultDemo.vue"/>